francescogranella/downscaling/Readme.md

+# How to
+The main script is `aggregate.py`.
+It calls functions in `functions.py` and `context.py`.
+The rest doesn't matter.

 # TODO
 + [ ] Deal with other dimensions: plev
 + [x] Check what happens when there are multiplte variables being called